What kind of clothing should we wear?

 Should we rent winter clothing?

-Aurora Outfitters and The Base offer full winter clothing rentals.
+My Backyard Tours and Yellowknife Vacations offer full winter clothing rentals.

-Depending on the time of year you’ll be travelling to the Yukon and how comfortable you feel with the winter clothing you already own, the decision to rent winter clothing is a very personal one.
+Depending on the time of year you’ll be travelling to Yellowknife and how comfortable you feel with the winter clothing you already own, the decision to rent winter clothing is a very personal one.

-You can view temperature norms for Whitehorse, but understand we will be out in the countryside generally during the coldest hours of the night, and also more exposed to winds.
+You can view temperature norms for Yellowknife, but understand we will be out in the countryside generally during the coldest hours of the night, and also more exposed to winds.

-Our flight arrives at 23:30, can we still make your tour?
+Our flight arrives after 21:00, can we still make your tour?

-With both Air North and Air Canada currently offering late evening arrivals into Whitehorse (YXY) 23:00-midnight, it’s of course not a perfect situation to try to take advantage of your first night in Whitehorse for aurora chasing.
+With both WestJet and Air Canada currently offering late night arrivals into Yellowknife (YZF) between 21:00-midnight, it’s of course not a perfect situation to try to take advantage of your first night in Yellowknife for aurora chasing.

-Tour departures from the city will generally be between 23:00 and midnight.
+Tour departures from the city will generally be between 21:00 and 22:00.
 This will vary night to night based on the time of year, auroral activity, and weather.
-Early fall and late spring tours will depart closer to midnight.
+Early fall and late spring tours will depart closer to 22:30.

 If you are arriving late, we can make arrangements together if you wish to chase the aurora the night of your arrival.